BestBuyAPIs/bestbuy-sdk-js/README.md

 # Best Buy API

-This is a high-level helper for the Best Buy developer API.
-Alpha quality, no test coverage.
+This is a high-level Node.js helper for the Best Buy developer API.

+# Getting Started
+Sign-up for a developer API Key at http://developer.bestbuy.com/

+Fork and clone the repository.

+Export your key as an environment variable:

+	export BBY_API_KEY yourDeveloperApiKeyHere

+Install the dependencies with:

+    npm install

+# Tests
+Run the existing tests with:

+	npm test

-## LICENSE
+# LICENSE
 MIT